Ummehani5/Quotegenerator/README.md

 # Quotegenerator
-A simple application built using scripting languages that feeds mind with random quotes.
+A simple quote generator built using scripting languages that feeds mind with random quotes.